Credit by Exam

 Yes.
 Except for purposes of validation of non-accredited schooling, a student may earn a total of five (5) high school credits to be counted toward graduation requirements.

-• By signing the application, the parent/guardian agrees to accept passing grades earned on Credit-by-Exam tests unless parent/guardian submits a rejection letter to nicole.salazar@nisd.net within 90 days of being notified of the scores.
+• By signing the application, the parent/guardian agrees to accept passing grades earned on Credit-by-Exam tests (80% or higher for acceleration; 70% or higher for validation or recovery) unless parent/guardian submits a rejection letter to the NISD Testing Office and campus via email within 90 days of being notified of the scores.
+In this case, the grade will not be reflected on the student’s transcript, nor will it be used when calculating the student’s GPA.

-• Passing scores are recorded in the student record and, at the high school level, these scores are used in computing the student’s grade point average.
+• Passing scores are maintained in the student record and, at the high school level, these scores are posted to the student’s transcript and are used in computing the student’s grade point average.
 Honors or AP credits are not awarded via CBE.

 • If a student fails to earn credit by examination for a specific high school course before the beginning of the school year in which the student would ordinarily be required to enroll in the course in accordance with the school district’s prescribed course sequence, the student must satisfactorily complete the course to receive credit.